coastwatch-training/CoastWatch-Tutorials/matchup-satellite-data-to-track-locations/R/matchup-satellite-data-to-ATN_track-locations.md

 which was written to simplify data extraction from ERDDAP servers.

 **Let’s use data from the monthly product of the OC-CCI datasets.**

+Ideally, we would work with daily data since we have one location per day.
+But chlorophyll data are severely affected by clouds (i.e. lots of missing data), so you might need to use weekly or even monthly data to get sufficient non-missing data.
+We will start with the monthly chl-a data since it contains fewer data gaps.

 The ERDDAP URL to the monthly product is below:
 <https://oceanwatch.pifsc.noaa.gov/erddap/griddap/esa-cci-chla-monthly-v6-0>